williamdlees/receptor_utils/README.md

 for further details.

 Changes in version 0.0.61:
+- Internal restructing of aux_formats.py: no change to functionality

+Changes in version 0.0.61:
 - Fix handing of incomplete codon at 3' end in create_alignment

 Changes in version 0.0.60: